cannlytics/cannabis-data-science/2022-06-29/readme.md

 # Psychology API

-The idea is to input a review(s) for a product, then get back measures for:
+The idea is to input reviews for cannabis products, grouped by user, strain, or brand, then get back measures for:

 - [x] Polarity;
 - [x] Intensity;